-Nowadays, you can find pineapples embroidered on linens, as the base of a lamp, on top of a four-poster bed, and as the subject of chandeliers and garden ornaments.
 The pineapple has truly established itself as a welcoming symbol, one that harkens back to the early days of our country and can be proudly displayed in your home.

 However, some skeptics say the pineapple symbolizing hospitality is just a myth.
 I would argue that you need look no farther than the “SpongeBob Squarepants” cartoon as authority.

 SpongeBob lives in “a pineapple under the sea” where he regularly entertains Patrick and Squidward.
 And as if this were not proof enough, almost every historical property or inn on the East Coast sports a pineapple somewhere in their home or garden.

 Why not indulge in the myth of the native fruit as an early American symbol of hospitality?
 It is in fact a good story, whether it is true or not, and I will do my best to promote it as such.

 © copyright 2012 Mariam d’Eustachio.